CJ - Criminal Justice

 Examines and defines what are classified as criminal forms of sexual behavior and the unique challenges they present to the criminal justice system.
 Examines the extent and nature of sex crimes, sexual predator laws, sexual harassment and the victims of such crimes.
 Discusses the theoretical developments in the field.

 Familiarizes students with the methods used to profile violent crimes, including homicide, rape, arson and burglary.
 Includes scope of the problem in each of these crimes, typical investigation sequence and the role of profiling up to the trial preparation stage.

 CJ 517.
 Homicide Investigation (3).

-Introduction to death investigations from an investigation-oriented perspective.
-Emphasis is given to crime scene investigations, mechanisms of injury and death and sex-related homicides.
+Introduces death investigations from an investigation-oriented perspective.
+Emphasizes crime scene investigations, mechanisms of injury and death and sex-related homicides.

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Presents films and associated popular cultural materials related to the criminal justice system and crime.
 The genre of the crime film has become an important component of contemporary culture.
-The course begins with basics of film criticism and provides students with instruction on elements of a film genre.
+Begins with the basics of film criticism and provides students with instruction on elements of a film genre.
 American and European films are considered.